orlevit/latin_music_statistics/crawler/README.md

 ### Known sentiment
+#### --- Positive ---

-Known Sentiment Word Insight (Positive)
+#### Word Insight
-When the sentiment is "Positive," compared to "Negative" or "Neutral," there is a high probability that the event being described occurred at night, as the word "noche" ("night") appears more frequently.
+* When the sentiment is "Positive," compared to "Negative" or "Neutral," there is a high probability that the event being described occurred at night, as the word "noche" ("night") appears more frequently.
-When the sentiment is "Positive," the use of words like "Mujer" ("Woman"), "Mami," and "Baby" suggests two things:
+* When the sentiment is "Positive," the use of words like "Mujer" ("Woman"), "Mami," and "Baby" suggests two things:
-A significant presence of male artists in the dataset.
+    * A significant presence of male artists in the dataset.
-That when the singer is in a positive mood, he is more likely to refer to his partner using affectionate terms or nicknames.
+    * That when the singer is in a positive mood, he is more likely to refer to his partner using affectionate terms or nicknames.

-Known Sentiment Word Insight (Negative)
-When the sentiment is "Negative," the word "Morir" ("Die") frequently appears, suggesting that when the singer suffers, it is in its most extreme form.
-Known Sentiment Artist Insight (Positive)
+#### Artist Insight
 An analysis of artists with a substantial discography (over 20 songs) reveals that:
-Prince Royce stands out as one of the most positive, with approximately every other song carrying an optimistic view.
+* Prince Royce stands out as one of the most positive, with approximately every other song carrying an optimistic view.
-Interestingly, although Juan Luis Guerra does not have an extensive catalog of songs, each one carries a positive sentiment.
+* Interestingly, although Juan Luis Guerra does not have an extensive catalog of songs, each one carries a positive sentiment.

+#### Theme Insight
+* When the sentiment is "Positive," the most likely theme is "Love and Relationships."

+#### --- Negative ---
+#### Word Insight
+* When the sentiment is "Negative," the word "Morir" ("Die") frequently appears, suggesting that when the singer suffers, it is in its most extreme form.

-Known Sentiment Artist Insight (Negative)
+#### Artist Insight
 An analysis of artists with a substantial discography (over 20 songs) reveals that:
-Frank Reyes is one of the most negative artists, with nearly 80% of his tracks expressing predominantly negative sentiment.
+* Frank Reyes is one of the most negative artists, with nearly 80% of his tracks expressing predominantly negative sentiment.

-Known Sentiment Theme Insight (Positive)
-When the sentiment is "Positive," the most likely theme is "Love and Relationships."
-Known Sentiment Theme Insight (Negative)
+#### Theme Insight
 When the sentiment is "Negative," the most likely theme is "Heartbreak and Loss."

 ### Known artist

-Romeo Santos
+#### Romeo Santos
-Emphasizes his name and the term "king", indicating a high opinion of himself.
+* Emphasizes his name and the term "king", indicating a high opinion of himself.
-Affectionately refers to women as "Mami".
+* Affectionately refers to women as "Mami".
-His music deals with contemplating the human "inner world" and often delves into complex emotions.
+* His music deals with contemplating the human "inner world" and often delves into complex emotions.

-Prince Royce
+### Prince Royce
-Often emphasizes his name.
+* Often emphasizes his name.
-Affectionately refers to women as "Baby".
+* Affectionately refers to women as "Baby".
-One of his musical themes is "Forbidden Love", involving love with an unavailable person and focusing on the emotional highs and thrill of love.
+* One of his musical themes is "Forbidden Love", involving love with an unavailable person and focusing on the emotional highs and thrill of love.

-Aventura
+### Aventura
-Highlights their band name, fitting since Romeo Santos is a member of the group.
+* Highlights their band name, fitting since Romeo Santos is a member of * the group.
-One of their musical themes is "Desire for Deeper Connection", reflecting an inclination toward superficial relationships.
+* One of their musical themes is "Desire for Deeper Connection", reflecting an inclination toward superficial relationships.